openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/battery.md

 3. **Use meaningful IDs**: Choose descriptive identifiers that indicate location and technology type
 4. **Consider duration constraints**: Set appropriate min/max duration based on technology
 5. **Use constraints selectively**: Only enable constraints that are necessary for your modeling needs
-6. **Validate costs**: Ensure investment and O&M costs are in appropriate units and time periods
+6. **Validate costs**: Ensure investment and O&M costs are in appropriate units
 7. **Test configurations**: Start with simple configurations and gradually add complexity

 ## [Input File (Advanced Format)](@id battery_advanced_json_csv_input_format)